zmercury/ICT/Notes/017_June12/README.md

 }
 ```

-2. Wap to find if a number is palindrome or not
+2. Wap to enter any number and check if it is palindrome or not

 ```c
 #include<stdio.h>